shivam8112005/java_career_analysis_system/README.md

 java CareerAnalysisSystem

+### note
+To use build resume functionality there should be file already exists in your computer having this path "D://shivam//Resumes.txt"  (in file User.java loc=663 and loc=737) and to upload resume in your profile from your computer functionality file should be present at this path ""D://shivam//" + File_name + ".txt" (in file User.java loc=312)

 ## Contribution
 Feel free to contribute to the project by opening a pull request or submitting issues.
 Your suggestions for new features and enhancements are welcome!